devstream-io/devstream/docs/plugins/argocd_plugin.md

         redis:
           image:
             tag: 6.2.6-alpine3.15

 ```

-Except for `values_yaml`, all the parameters in the example above are mandatory.
+Currently, except for `values_yaml`, all the parameters in the example above are mandatory.